BSc (Hons) Adult Nursing

 How does the degree apprenticeship work?

-Apprentices are in full time employment whilst studying for the four year degree so they are able to very quickly utilise their newly acquired knowledge and skills within the workplace for the benefit of patients and service users.
+Apprentices are in full time employment whilst studying for the 3 and a half year degree so they are able to very quickly utilise their newly acquired knowledge and skills within the workplace for the benefit of patients and service users.
 Modules can be delivered on set days throughout the year, with the remainder of the apprentices time spent putting their skills and knowledge into practice either in their employment area or alternative placement areas.
 These alternative placements enhance the apprentices’ knowledge and understanding of nursing care across a variety of acute and primary care settings in order to meet NMC requirements for registration.
-What topics does the apprenticeship cover?
+BSc(Hons) Adult Nursing is approved by the Nursing and Midwifery Council, successful completion of the course provides eligibility to apply for registration with the Nursing and Midwifery Council as a qualified nurse - adult nursing.

 What topics does the apprenticeship cover?